Stock market today: Wall Street rises with hopes for pause to rate hikes

 So far, the economy has held up despite a long list of worries because of a still-strong job market and resilient spending by consumers.
 But reports from several retailers are showing shoppers feeling more pressure, all the way across the income spectrum.

-Macy's, which also owns Bloomingdale's stores, fell 1% after it slashed expectations for the year and fell short on sales and profit in the first quarter.
-It said shoppers began to pull back starting in March.
+Macy's, which also owns Bloomingdale's stores, rose 2.3% after reporting a sharp drop in first-quarter profit that still beat analysts' forecasts.
+It also slashed expectations for the year and said shoppers began to pull back starting in March.
 That trend seems to be afflicting retailers across the spectrum.

 “With the high-end customer, I guess we would say they’re pretty resilient, but they’re also cautious,” CEO Erik Nordstrom told analysts in a conference call late Wednesday.
 “And we’re seeing that really across the board, that caution.”